Database queries

 , or other query statements that cause the generation of temporary tables to deliver the results. - Be aware of the amount of data that is requested.
 Include defensive limits.

-- When creating queries in a development environment, examine the queries for performance issues using the
+- When creating queries in a development environment, use the

 EXPLAIN

-statement.
-Confirm that indexes are being used. - Cache the results of queries where it makes sense.
+statement to examine the queries for performance issues.
+Confirm that indexes are being used. - Cache the results of queries in the object cache where it makes sense.